Password Services for FCC

 Faculty, staff, and students have the privilege of utilizing College computer and network resources.
 Users may have a variety of computer accounts and passwords, many of which access important and sometimes confidential College information.
 It is imperative that these resources be managed with security and confidentiality in mind.
-Users must adhere to these general account password procedures:
+Users must adhere to the Password Requirements and practices:

 - Under no circumstances should account passwords ever be disclosed or shared with anyone.
 If multiple users need shared access to resources, IT can offer technical solutions that will afford such access without compromising system integrity.